pypa/manylinux/pep-perennial.rst

 For example, this includes making sure that the wheel only uses symbols that are available in the oldest supported glibc, and doesn't rely on the system to provide any libraries that aren't universally available.

+One of the central points of this PEP is to move away from defining each compatibility profile in its own PEP.
-But the exact details of auditwheel's checks will evolve over time as the Linux distribution landscape changes and as we learn more about real-world compatibility pitfalls.
+In part, this is to acknowledge that the details of compatibility profiles evolve over time as the Linux distribution landscape changes and as we learn more about real-world compatibility pitfalls.
+For instance, Fedora 30 `removed <https://github.com/pypa/manylinux/issues/305>`__
+``libcrypt.so.1``, which both ``manylinux1`` and ``manylinux2010`` previously
+allowed wheels to externally link.
+Auditwheel and the manylinux build images will be updated to avoid new wheels relying on this as an external library.

 As with the previous manylinux tags, required libraries which are not on the whitelist will need to be bundled into the wheel.